 Using above formula standard deviation will be 5.132273364.

-In order to get control limits we need to multiply standard deviation with 3, in this case 3 sigma value will be 15.39682009.
+To get control limits, we need to multiply the standard deviation with 3.
+In this case, the three sigma value will be 15.39682009.

 Now it is time to calculate upper and lower control limit: